 On September 19, 2012, the United States Immigration and Customs Enforcement ("ICE") executed three search warrants authorizing the seizure of certain records from Seaboard's offices in Merriam, Kansas and at the Seaboard Foods employment office and the human resources department in Guymon, Oklahoma.
-The warrants generally called for the seizure of employment-related files, certain e-mails and other electronic records relating to Medicaid and Medicaid recipient, certain health care providers in the Guymon area, and Seaboard's health plan and certain personnel issues.
+The warrants generally called for the seizure of employment-related files, certain e-mails and other electronic records relating to Medicaid and Medicaid recipients, certain health care providers in the Guymon area, and Seaboard's health plan and certain personnel issues.
 This investigation is being handled by the United States Attorney's Office for the Western District of Oklahoma ("USAO").
 Seaboard is cooperating with the USAO in connection with this investigation.
 No civil or criminal proceedings or charges have been filed or brought.
 It is not possible at this time to determine whether Seaboard will incur any fines, penalties or material liabilities in connection with this matter.

-Seaboard is subject to various legal proceedings related to the normal conduct of its business, including various environmental related actions.
-In the opinion of management, none of these actions is expected to result in a judgment having a materially adverse effect on the Condensed Consolidated Financial Statements of Seaboard.
+Seaboard is subject to various administrative and judicial proceedings and other legal matters related to the normal conduct of its business.
+In the opinion of management, the ultimate resolutions of these items are not expected to have a material adverse effect on the Condensed Consolidated Financial Statements of Seaboard.